 Melinda Skea 202-349-7224 firstname.lastname@example.org

-Washington, D.C. — Last night, nine U.S. Senators and two U.S. Representatives, along with the Oklahoma Attorney General and 11 other key groups, filed friend-of-the-court briefs supporting the Becket Fund’s challenge to the HHS mandate on behalf of Hobby Lobby Stores, Inc. The HHS mandate forces the Christian-owned-and-operated business to provide the “morning after pill” and “week after pill” in their health insurance plan or face crippling fines.
+Washington, D.C. — Last night, nine U.S. Senators and two U.S. Representatives, along with the Oklahoma Attorney General and 11 other key groups, filed friend-of-the-court briefs supporting Becket’s challenge to the HHS mandate on behalf of Hobby Lobby Stores, Inc. The HHS mandate forces the Christian-owned-and-operated business to provide the “morning after pill” and “week after pill” in their health insurance plan or face crippling fines.

 The case is currently before the 10th Circuit Court of Appeals.
 A hearing could take place as early as this spring.

 Signed by Senators Orrin G. Hatch, Daniel R. Coats, Thad Cochran, Mike Crapo, Charles Grassley, James M. Inhofe, Mitch McConnell, Pat Roberts, Richard Shelby and Congressmen Lamar Smith and Frank Wolf, the Congressional brief states:

 - “Congress plainly wrote [the Religious Freedom Restoration Act or “RFRA”] to include corporations[.]”

 - The federal government “may not pick and choose whose exercise of religion is protected and whose is not.”

 The federal government’s “refusal to apply RFRA . . . turns the law of religious freedom upside down.
 RFRA places a heavy burden on Government and protects religion by default.
 But the HHS mandate places a heavy burden on religion and protects Government by default.”